Northgate House, Gloucester

 Northgate House is a grade II* listed building at 19 London Road in the city of Gloucester, England.
 It was built in the mid to late 17th-century and refronted in the mid 18th-century.
+It is a 2-storey stuccoed building with 8 bays, a central 4-bay pediment and pedimented doorway.
+A 'crude Postmodern' brick extension was added in 1988.